urbit/urbit.org-reloaded/content/grants/2023/git-on-clay.md

 A fully userspace solution would be viable, as long as it was able to export a Git-compatible representation via the API, and as long as it spoke `https` and `git` at a minimum.

+(Note particularly that this is not an implementation of `git` on Urbit, but an implementation of a Git repository server.
+The `git` CLI would encompass a complementary set of concerns and operations.)